Click To Navigate The Post

 We also bought two out of three of them used on Facebook Marketplace to save a ton of money.

-For my breastfeeding mamas out there, a product like this is an absolute must-have to save that precious breastmilk that leaks out.
+For my breastfeeding mamas out there, a product like this is an absolute must-have for new moms.
+We must savor that precious breastmilk that leaks out.

 While you’re nursing baby, put one of these in your bra on the other breast to catch all the milk that leaks out, then pour it into a designated bottle in the fridge.
 At the end of the day, I was able to put several ounces from this into a freezer baggie & pop it in the freezer!